project-fifo/docs/snarl/administration.md

 ## General managemnet
-snarl uses the SMF to manage it's running state so it is restarted in the case of crashes and booted accordingly on system start. snarl can be enabled, disabled and restaerted via: `svcadm enable snarl`, `svcadm disable snarl` and `svcadm restart snarl`
+Snarl uses the SMF to manage it's running state so it is restarted in the case of crashes and booted accordingly on system start. snarl can be enabled, disabled and restaerted via: `svcadm enable snarl`, `svcadm disable snarl` and `svcadm restart snarl`

-### updating
+### Updating
-snarl can be updated by three simple steps.
+Snarl can be updated by three simple steps.

 #### Installing the new package